otoolep/questdb.io/docs/installFromDockerImage.md

 - `-p 8892:8892` opens port 8892 for the PostgresSQL wire protocol.

 ##### -v volumes
+The questdb [root_directory](rootDirectoryStructure.md) will be in the following locations.

 | Container OS | Volume |
 |-----|-----|